 What if I have to miss a night of class?

-Attendance in an accelerated degree program is a prerequisite for student success.
+Attendance is essential for your success.
 However, there may be occasions in which an absence is unavoidable.
 For this reason, a student is allowed one absence per course.

 How are my payments structured?